-You can obtain the vSwitch ID from the Basic Information tab of the data source.
-The following figure shows the Basic Information tab of RDS.
+- You can obtain the vSwitch ID from the basic information page of the data source in your VPC.
+The following figure shows the Basic Information tab of ApsaraDB RDS.

 - Execute SQL statements.

-For more information, see t1916418.html#task307.For the CU edition, when you create a VC and start to execute SQL statements for the first time, the system automatically generates a public dataset, as shown in the following figure:Select the public_dataset_xxx dataset from the list on the left and execute the following SQL statement:
+In the DLA Presto-compatible Presto CU edition, when you create a VC and start to execute SQL statements for the first time, the system automatically generates a public dataset.Select the public_dataset_xxx dataset from the left-side navigation tree and execute the following SQL statement:

 For more information about how to execute DLA SQL statements, see Common SQL statements.